This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 Visiting Greece without eating souvlaki is like visiting London and not eating fish and chips.

-Since souvlaki is readily available at both sidewalk stalls and casual restaurants all over Greece, it’s easy to find the ultimate ‘meat-on-a-stick’ snack food in Athens and on the country’s many islands.
-Some Greek menus list this crowd pleaser as kalamaki or gyro, but it’s all souvlaki and it’s all good.
+Since souvlaki is readily available at both sidewalk stalls and casual restaurants all over Greece, it’s easy to find the ultimate ‘meat-on-a-stick’ snack food in Athens and on the country’s many islands including Mykonos, Santorini and Rhodes.
+Some Greek menus list this crowd-pleaser as kalamaki or gyro, but it’s all souvlaki and it’s all good.

 To prepare souvlaki, grill masters cook meats like pork, chicken and occasionally lamb on large pits before transferring charred chunks to skewers.
 Motivated vegetarians can find souvlaki versions with eggplant, peppers and mushrooms.